iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 \end{aligned}
 $$

 And that is enough to understand what people are saying.
+Finally, please observe that a subgradient is a type of multivalued function: [[Multivalued Functions]].

 **Definition: Generalized Gradient**